|

 King & I on the OHS stage in 1958 made by someone unknown to

-us, and second, Coach Roy Chernock for photos of our championship track
+us, and second, the now late Coach Roy Chernock for photos of our championship track

 team.